gunta/grunt-preload-assets/README.md

 	Default: `false`

 	For `IMAGE` files: Includes each asset file `width` and `height` **in pixels**.
-	Useful so one doesn't need to manually write the width/height for each file everytime.
+	Useful so one doesn't need to manually write the width/height everytime for each file.

 	*Currently this only works on OS X.*